 The process of advocating for Queer Housing has also highlighted what some students perceived to be a lack of clarity in application process for affinity housing.

-“There’s no institutional memory for how affinity houses, like La Casa and Ira Reid, were founded,” said Miranda Johnson ‘19, a member of SAGA who was involved in the initiative.
+“There’s no institutional memory for how affinity houses, like La Casa and Ira Reid, were founded,” said another student, a member of SAGA who was involved in the initiative.
 “We don’t want a community house, we want an affinity house, but there’s no concrete system for application.”

 Students involved in the initiative also expressed concerns that there remains an unfulfilled need for comfortable housing options for students who identify as queer on campus.

-“Everyone at Haverford deserves to feel that they belong here,” Abbot said.
+“Everyone at Haverford deserves to feel that they belong here,” said one of the organizers of the effort.
 “And in order for many queer folks on campus to feel that we belong, we need to know that Haverford prioritizes our physical and emotional safety.
 We need a space where we do not have to check parts of our identities at the door in the way that we might in the rest of our lives.”

 As the initiative moves forward, the students involved hope to gather survey data and personal stories to demonstrate to Senior Staff the need for Queer Housing on-campus.
 In the future, they hope to arrange a community forum or petition to discuss the issue and raise awareness about the need of queer-specific housing at Haverford.